 You can copy a section of the film of any length which you have marked as a block and insert it elsewhere in the same film or another film.

-For this click on [more] in the menu bar at the bottom or press confirm with F1 or Return.
+For this click on [more] in the menu bar at the bottom or press

 Then click on InsertBlock or press F4.
 In the menu bar you can now choose between: [ok], e>, Top, Bottom and /CopyProt.